Ipswich Grammar School: Post-World War II

 IGS grew notably following World War II – additional boarding facilities, in the form of the Murray Hancock Memorial Block, were created in 1946; the War Memorial Library was opened in 1947; and Preparatory School buildings were added in 1955.
 The large central classroom block, which was constructed at a cost of over £100,000, was opened in 1961 – and is still used prominently today.

 More growth was to follow, with the Manual Training facilities and an on-campus hospital added in 1967, biology block opened in 1970, the R.G.
 Edmondson Memorial Open Air Theatre and the Gilmore Wilson Memorial School of Music opened and dedicated in 1977 and the Physical Education and Sports Complex opened in 1980.

 During the 1980s, the school constructed manual arts and science facilities, automated its library and other resources, purchased the 250 acre historic Woodlands estate in the nearby suburb of Marburg and signed a cooperation agreement with its sister school in Japan, Gifu Daiichi High School.
 The decade was to end in sadness, however, as Headmaster Alan Ladley died suddenly on the final school day of 1989.

 The 1990s saw IGS adopt a number of commercial activities – a common theme through a number of the GPS Schools.
-The Grammar Park Housing Estate was started in 1991 in a nearby suburb of Ipswich, and later the Grammar Park Sports Fields and a hospitality complex was added.
+The Grammar Park Housing Estate was started in 1991 in a nearby suburb of Ipswich, and later the Grammar Park Sports Fields and a hospitality complex were added.
 IGS expanded its teaching into year 7 (traditionally a primary school year level in Queensland) in 1994.
-Years 4 to 6 were added later, in conjunction with Ipswich Girls Grammar School, and in 2006 the school began operating services for pre-school to year 3.
+Years 4 to 6 were added later, and in 2006 the school began operating services for pre-school to year 3.

-The School, in conjunction with Griffith University, has developed a Learning Made Easy program to underline all aspects of the IGS education.
-The program is embedded in all curriculum areas, and has been marketed overseas.

 In 2020, a new STEM building was added to facilitate the schools growing population of students in engineering, biology, physics and more.
-Costing around $10 million, it consists of three storeys, in which include a lecture theatre, several labs, designated "study areas" and a balcony.
+Costing around $10 million and consisting of three storeys, the building include a lecture theatre, multiple science and engineering laboraties and other learning spaces, designated "study areas", and a balcony providing panoramic views of Ipswich and Western Brisbane.
+More recently, the school constructed a Precinct of the Arts, developing the structure of the school's former Science Building.